 From the dawn of time, snakes have gotten a bad rap.
 It might be because of their long slithering bodies, beady eyes or flickering tongues.
-More likely, it’s the threat of death by poison and the clandestine way in which they move around.
+More likely, it’s the threat of death by venom and the clandestine way in which they move around.
 The result?
 Snakes aren’t very popular with many people.
 However, while some serpents definitely deserve their villainous reputations, other snakes are definitely assets, especially on the farm.
 Here are three of the good guys.

 Thamnophis spp. (pictured above) live throughout most of the U.S., with many species, subspecies and colorings.
 These snakes do have a slightly toxic bite but an ineffective means of delivery.
 They pose no danger to humans.